-As we creep closer to winter, the abundance of fresh fruits from spring and summer becomes a memory.
-In fall and winter we focus more on vegetables that can take us through the cold months, but not all fruits have disappeared.
+As winter sets in, the abundance of fresh fruits from spring and summer becomes a memory.
+In fall and winter, we focus more on vegetables that can take us through the cold months, but not all fruits have disappeared.
 There are yummy fruits in season during the fall and winter that should not be overlooked.